 we need your feedback

-please help us better understand how our lamps impact photophobia:
+please help us better understand how narrow-band green light works:

 - does using narrow band green light help alleviate pain from photophobia?